The Top Ten Publishing Myths

 Myth #1: “You can only make big bucks through traditional publishing.”

-• Nope.
-Not true.
+Not true!
 This plays on writers’ common issues with self-esteem.
-It’s easy to buy into this “gatekeeper mentality,” as it has been a cornerstone of traditional (and tired) business models.
-But equating talent with getting an agent is simply false equivalence.
+It’s easy to buy into this “gatekeeper mentality,” as it has been a cornerstone of traditional business models.
+Not landing an agent does not mean that you lack talent or that your work has no value.
 There are incredibly talented writers out there who have not gone the traditional publishing route and have found remarkable success, both critically and through sales.

 Myth #3: “It costs more money up-front to self-publish or publish with a hybrid publisher.”